-The Intel® RAID Controller SRCSAS144E includes 128 MB of Integrated DDR2 400 ECC SDRAM registered memory.
+The Intel[®] RAID Controller SRCSAS18E includes a memory DIMM site and supports DDR2 400 ECC SDRAM registered memory with capacities from 256 MB to 1 GB (compatible 1 GB modules not currently available).
 This memory is connected directly to the memory controller interface bus of the IOP, and serves as storage for the executable code transferred from the flash.
 It also serves as cache during RAID transactions.
 Cache mode selection takes immediate effect while the server is online and is available on a per virtual drive basis.
 The IOP memory controller provides single-bit ECC error correction with multi-bit detection support.
+1GB memory modules that are compatible with the memory controller configuration are not currently in production.